 The Single-to-Double is not only versatile and high quality, but it's also surprisingly nimble and easy to use.
 The fold is intuitive and easy, the adjustments make for comfortable parents and little ones, and Mockingbird has done an excellent job with their support resources and customer engagement.

-The only little drawbacks are that the stroller is quite large and heavy when two toddler seats are attached.
+The only drawback is that the stroller is quite large and heavy when two toddler seats are attached.
 The folded double stroller is also really large.
 Large enough that you'll need at least a mid-size SUV (e.g., RAV4, CR-V) to haul it around.

 Of course, you could pop the seats off before folding, which will save you some space and make it possible to fit the Mockingbird into smaller trunks.